umbralcalc/umbralcalc.github.io/_posts/trywizard.md

 The first, and perhaps more obvious, tactical decision axis to dynamically manipulate is the ratio between ${\sf Kick}$ ${\sf Phase}$ and ${\sf Run}$ ${\sf Phase}$ that the team chooses when it has possession of the ball, depending on what part of the pitch they are playing in.
 The second axis maps how aggressively a team pursues scoring tries over any other points (even when they may be on offer from a ${\sf Penalty}$ ${\sf Goal}$).
 This latter axis also only really matters for the team in possession of the ball, so we aren't planning to map out any defensive tactics in our model for now.
 Since both of these actions can be mapped to a single axis each, these ratios $q$ (each defined between $1\geq q \geq 0$) can populate the last two indices of the actions vector: $A^{15}_{{\sf t}+1}$ and $A^{16}_{{\sf t}+1}$.
 When either of them has been changed, this can be mapped to $X_{{\sf t}+1}$ using the action function ${\cal F}_{{\sf t}+1}(X_{0:{\sf t}},z,A_{{\sf t}+1},{\sf t})$ and then $X_{{\sf t}+1}$, will have changed ratios between transition probabilities ${\cal T}_{{\sf a}\rightarrow {\sf b}}(X_{{\sf t}+1},{\sf t}+1)$ when the attacking team is making these in-play decisions in the proceeding timestep.

 Before we finish, there's a quick point to make about how managerial actions can affect ball locations on the pitch.
 In addition to the changes that we have discussed above, let's recall that the parameters $a_{\sf run}$, $d_{\sf run}$, $a_{\rm kick}$, $p_{\rm kick}$, $p_{\rm reg}$ and $p_{\rm goal}$ can all be indirectly determined by the manager to some extent through player selection/substitutions.
 So, while tactical managerial actions can change the ratios of state transitions themselves (at least while in possession of the ball), the players which are chosen in the first place (or by substitution) can have quite a significant influence on the outcome of a match.

-## Additional details

-The code for this article was developed here: [https://github.com/worldsoop/trywizard](https://github.com/worldsoop/trywizard).

-Shared by the author under an [MIT License](../LICENSE)

 ## References